cremecoder/webpack-project/README.md

-## Notes on webpack.config
+### Notes on webpack.config

+## 1

-#1 - Webpack reads lists/arrays from right to left.
+Webpack reads lists/arrays from right to left.
 So whatever is in the last position of an array in webpack.config is read FIRST.

+## 2

-#2 - In package.json...
+In package.json...

 - "start" runs "webpack serve" and runs the dev server.
 - "build-dev" outputs dist folder in "development" mode, so we can see outputted files in an unminified format .
 - "build" runs "NODE_ENV=production webpack" which changes process.env.NODE_ENV to "production" which changes mode variable in webpack.confi.js.
 Run this as the final build for distribution.
+- "clean" runs "rm -rf dist" which cleans the dist folder.

+## 3

-#3 - Both babel.config.js and postcss.config.js read .browserslistrc
+Both babel.config.js and postcss.config.js read .browserslistrc
 (if there is one) to know what the target browsers are for vendor-prefixes and more.

+## 4

-#4 - In babel.config.js, adding { runtime: "automatic" } to ["@babel/preset-react", ], allows JSX to be written without importing React.
+In babel.config.js, adding { runtime: "automatic" } to ["@babel/preset-react", ], allows JSX to be written without importing React.
 State, hooks and methods still need to be imported.

+## 5

-#5 - In webpack.config.js, resolve with the property extensions allows us to import modules without having to explicitly declare the metioned extensions.
+In webpack.config.js, resolve with the property extensions allows us to import modules without having to explicitly declare the metioned extensions.

+## 6

+No longer need loaders for images in Webpack 5: replaced with Asset Modules. output.assetModuleFilename declares a directory in the dist folder.

+- "asset" automatically chooses between exporting a data URI and emitting a separate file.
+Previously achievable by using url-loader with asset size limit.

+- "asset/resource" emits a separate file and exports the URL.
+Previously achievable by using file-loader.

+- "asset/inline" exports a data URI of the asset.
+Previously achievable by using url-loader.

+- "asset/source" exports the source code of the asset.
+Previously achievable by using raw-loader.

-# Known bugs
+### Known bugs

 #1 - In module.rules, load "postcss-loader" after "css-loader" but before
 "sass-loader" ie not in the last position of the array.
 Otherwise double